 Here’s the Gabrialla team’s shortlist of suggestions for pregnancy sciatica relief:

 Do Some Soft Stretches

-You don’t have to be a yogi to do stretches for sciatica during your pregnancy.
+You don’t have to be a yogi to do stretches for sciatica pain during your pregnancy.
 The simplest stretch you can do is called the seated piriformis stretch.
-This stretch is great if you’re having pain in your buttocks during pregnancy, since it targets the piriformis muscle located there.
+This stretch is great if you’re having nerve pain in your buttocks during pregnancy, since it targets the piriformis muscle located there.
 (When the piriformis muscle is tight, as is common for expectant mothers, it can irritate your sciatic nerve.)
 To do it:

 Sit comfortably in a sturdy chair.

 - Put the ankle of your affected side on the opposite knee.

 - Slowly lean forward, keeping your back straight.

 - Hold for 30 seconds.
 Repeat on the opposite side and throughout the day, as necessary.